frederic-perez/AmE-dictionary/data/dictionary.md

 __stretch__ _n_ :two::hammer: _We worked for stretches of 6 or 8 hours._ _He was awake for long streches of time._
 __stretch<sup>1</sup>__ _n_ :three::hammer: _An interesting stretch run in the NFC._ _Second-half stretch._
 __stretch<sup>2</sup>__ _v_ :pencil2: _But then the release cycles began to stretch._
 __strew__ _v_ :nine::m: (strewed, strewn or strewed) When you strew something, you scatter it all over the place.
-At a wedding, for example, the flower child’s job is to strew the path with petals.
+At a wedding, for example, the flower child’s job is to strew the path with petals. _Strewing the streets with flowers._
 __stricken__ _adj_ :six::hammer: _Stricken people._
 __stricture__ _n_ :three::hammer: _The strictures on women’s behavior were easing._
 __stride__ _n_ :dart: __4__ (often strides) A step of progress; an advance: _making great strides in their studies._ _He made great strides during his presidency._